-The latest figures released by the ONS this week show that over a fifth of people aged 16-64 are out of the labour force (neither working nor looking for work) – a figure that rose steeply during the pandemic and, unlike many other countries, has largely continued to rise since.
+The latest figures released by the ONS this week show that over a fifth of people aged 16-64 are out of the labour force, neither working nor looking for work, a figure that rose steeply during the pandemic and, unlike many other countries, has largely continued to rise since.

-1. Focus on increasing flexible work
+1. Focus on increasing workplace flexibility

 “The single most important change employers can make to tempt the over-50s to return or remain is to be more flexible about working hours” – Kim Chaplain, associate director at the Centre for Ageing Better

 Employers are responding to this, but not quickly enough.
-The number of job adverts which mention flexible working has increased by around six percentage points each year since 2020, and is currently at 30%.
+The number of job adverts which mention flexible working has increased by around six percentage points each year since 2020 and is currently at 30%.

 Yet employers are willing to offer more flexibility than this suggests.
 In BIT’s work with the Indeed job platform, simply asking employers what flexible working options they would consider when they post a job advert increases the number of jobs advertised as flexible by 20%.
-This approach also enabled jobseekers to filter for flexible jobs, increasing applications to jobs listed as flexible by 30%.
+This approach has also enabled jobseekers to filter for flexible jobs, increasing applications to jobs listed as flexible by 30%.

 Building these features into the government’s own Find a Job platform would be a strong first step.
-But to really reach scale requires bringing together all the largest job platforms and making the case for them to do the same.
+But to reach scale requires bringing together all the largest job platforms and making the case for them to do the same.

 For the long-term sick, and possibly for those who have been out of the labour market for longer periods (for example due to parental or caring responsibilities), there is a role for combining flexible working with targeted government spending too.
 In Denmark, a graded return-to-work scheme supports employees to return to work gradually.
 Employers pay usual wages for the hours worked, while the government pays sickness benefits for the remaining time.
 The impacts are substantial: in a given week, programme participants are 50% more likely to have returned to their regular working hours than non-participants.

 Oslo Airport’s Life Phase Policy (which included training to enable the management of different generations, annual health monitoring and flexible working options) increased their average retirement age from 63 to 66 and reduced sick leave.
 In November, the Prime Minister advocated for midlife MOTs – consultations that help employees to plan their working future.

 But in practice, it can be hard to spot good companies.
 Sites like Glassdoor and Indeed, which provide ratings of companies and show them next to their job adverts, play a crucial role.
 But given the huge importance of this quality information, the government could do more to support them, using the extensive data they already hold.